splytanalytics/splyt-unreal/readme.md

 # API Functions
 All API functions, with the exception of Init, have the exact same usage as the core C++ SDK as shown in its [API Functions section](https://github.com/splytanalytics/splyt-cpp#api-functions).

-**NOTE:** All API functions, with the exception of Init, return a SplytResponse.
-Information on how to handle this response is shown in the [Responses section](#responses).

-**NOTE:** All API functions throw an splyt_exception when an error occurs.
-Information on how to handle this is shown in the [Errors and Exceptions section](#errors-and-exceptions).